 Why Coram Chambers?

 Our pupils receive practical and theoretical training at the highest level and of the highest quality.
 Our training is provided by members of chambers at all levels of seniority.
-We have designed an informal advocacy and written assessment scheme to take place throughout the year, preparing pupils before they ‘get on their feet’
+We have designed a mock advocacy and written work scheme to take place throughout the year, preparing pupils before they ‘get on their feet’.
+Formal assessments do not start until you approach your second six, giving you plenty of time to get settled first into chambers’ life.

-Members of chambers frequently give lectures and write both articles and books.
-Pupils are encouraged and supported to participate and to undertake speaking or writing commitments of their own, guided by members of chambers who are leading authors of many of the best-known books in family law.
-Pupils and junior members are also encouraged to get involved more broadly in the functioning of the family justice system: we hold, amongst other, the roles of secretary to the President’s working groups on transparency, public children law, supervision orders and adoption.
+Members of chambers frequently give lectures and write both articles and books, including the Red Book, Hershman and McFarlane, and many others.
+Pupils are encouraged and supported to participate in and to undertake speaking or writing commitments of their own, guided by members of chambers who are leading authors of many of the best-known books in family law.
+Pupils and junior members are encouraged too to get involved more broadly in the functioning of the family justice system: we hold, amongst others, the roles of secretary to the President’s working groups on transparency, public children law, supervision orders and adoption.
 In short, even our junior barristers are involved in shaping law and policy for all.

 Curious to know what life is like for a Coram Chambers pupil?
-Please read Srishti Suresh and Sam Watts’ recent blogs on “A week in the life of a Coram pupil.”
+Please read Jake Walker and Sam Watts’ blogs on “A week in the life of a Coram pupil.”

 We also have produced a video, with some members of chambers talking about the work and life at Coram, which you can view here.